 - As a result, is an increased risk of liver abscesses or worst case of failure of the liver can occur.

 Treatment of liver stones

 The only treatment to liver stones is to surgically remove them.
 Many surgical approaches are available.
-One of the approaches is to check where the stone is stuck in the liver and a resection of the main area is done.
+One of the approaches is to check where the stone is stuck in the liver and resection of the main area is done.
 If one part of the liver is affected, then the affected part of the liver is surgically removed.
-It may be noted that liver is the only human organ that regenerate to its original volume.
+It may be noted that the liver is the only human organ that regenerates to its original volume.